Did You Know You Can Appeal Your Financial Aid Package?

 Yet when it comes to college tuition — one of the largest debts many people ever take on — very few applicants consider appealing a financial aid award to obtain more money from their school of choice to cover the cost of attendance.

 Perhaps it remains a little-known fact that financial aid packages can be appealed.
 Or perhaps incoming students are uncertain how the process works and opt not to bother.
-Whatever the case, the fact is you may be leaving thousands of dollars on the table if your financial aid package is less than adequate and you don’t appeal.
+Whatever the case, the fact is you may be leaving thousands of dollars on the table in future student loan debt if your financial aid package is less than adequate and you don’t appeal.

 “I worked with a family that received an additional $20,000 a year in aid because they appealed,” said former university administrator Sabrina Manville, co-founder of Edmit, a company that helps families make smarter decisions with regard to college finances, including assisting with appeals.